Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 We are also going to use BLAST to identify our organisms.
 Up to this point you probably don't know what it is.

-## Genome Structure Assessment w/ QUAST
+## Genome Structure Assessment
+program: QUAST
 manual: http://quast.bioinf.spbau.ru/manual.html

 QUAST is a genome assembly assessment tool to look at the contiguity of a genome assembly, how well the genome was reconstructed.
 Did you get one contig representing your entire genome?
 Or did you get thousands of contigs representing a highly fragmented genome?
 Quast also gives us some useful information like how many base pairs our genome assembly is (total genome size).